shivareddy2002/rice-grain-classifier/README.md

-# 🌾 Rice Type Classifier
+# 🌾 Rice Type Classifier using CNN

-## 🍚 Deep Learning Web App for Classifying Rice Varieties

 A **Deep Learning–based application** that classifies different types of rice from an uploaded image.
 Built using **Python**, **TensorFlow/Keras**, and **Streamlit** for an interactive web interface.